VMaxx/RepetierIntegration/README.md

 Installation
 ----
 * Manually:
-  - Make sure your Cura version is 3.4 there are significant changes from 3.2
+  - Make sure your Cura version is 3.5
   - Download or clone the repository into [Cura installation folder]/plugins/RepetierPlugin or in the plugins folder inside the configuration folder.
 The configuration folder can be found via Help -> Show Configuration Folder inside Cura.